joansalasoler/vpype-gscrib/docs/user-guide.md

 * **--head-type=auto-leveling**: Enables Z-axis height map compensation.
 * **--height-map-path**: Grayscale image defining height variations.
-* **--height-map-scale**: Scale factor for height adjustments.

-In this example, a scale factor of `50.0` means that a white pixel on the height map image raises the tool by 50 mm, while black pixels result in no height change.

 ### Using Height Maps for Laser Power Modulation